Frequently Asked Questions

 Do you make leather or other non-traditional 'contemporary' kilts?

 Both.
 Pleating to the sett (maintaining the tartan pattern throughout the pleats) is usually only done on nine-yard, knife-pleated kilts (thus necessitating the need for more fabric).
 On a box-pleated or Kingussie kilt one is usually limited to the stripe due to fabric constraints.
 A small number of tartans can be pleated to the sett in a box or Kingussie pleat with a satisfactory appearance but most cannot.
 Some tartans have a very small sett and can be pleated using 1 1/2 repeats instead of one.
-If this is possible I will contact you to ask if you would like this option.
+If this is possible we will contact you to ask if you would like this option.

 Of course!
 Anyone can wear a kilt.
 That's like saying one must be French to wear a beret!
 Besides clan names, tartans are named for countries or districts (Scottish National for Scotland or Maple Leaf for Canada, for example) or are simply tartans based on other institutions (Black Watch or Great Scot).
 Believe it or not, even Scrooge McDuck and Shrek have their own tartans!
 By looking through the tartans listed in my order forms, you will find there are a great many non-clan affiliated tartans.
 In addition, you can have your kilt made in a solid colour.
 Irish kilt-wearers are especially fond of solid-coloured kilts, often in saffron or green.